Reaching the tipping point for globally responsible engineering

 This is an ambitious strategy but the scale of the challenge demands it.
 By bringing together thousands of people and organisations, we will develop unstoppable momentum towards achieving social and environmental justice through engineering.
 Whether you are an engineer, academic, university student, or involved with engineering in any way, we want and need you to be a part of this movement for change.

 To achieve social and environmental justice, we need those working in and around engineering to commit to global responsibility.
 Our 2021-30 strategy sets out four key principles for globally responsible engineering that we want to see adopted across the engineering community and embedded in the culture of how all engineering is taught and practiced.

 Responsible.
 To meet the needs of all people within the limits of our planet.
-This should be at the heart of engineering.

 We are stronger together.
 Through strategic partnerships with organisations that share a commitment to ensuring a safe and just future for all, we can drive lasting and effective change.